Session-Level Metrics

 Analyzing session aggregates

 The HoneyHive dashboard provides an intuitive interface to explore and analyze session-level metrics.
-You can:
+You can:- View trends and patterns in session metrics over time using interactive charts and graphs.

 - Compare metrics across different user segments, application versions, or other dimensions using filters.